getgud-io/getgud-docs/1-Integrations/Unreal Engine/unreal-engine-integration.md

 ## Introduction

 The `Client_Server_Getgud` project demonstrates how to integrate the GetgudSDK with Unreal Engine 5 (UE5) using a C++ based API.
-The project consists of two parts: a server and a client.
+The project consists of a server and a client.
 The client sends spawn and position actions to the server, which then forwards these actions to Getgud.io's cloud.

 [Video Tutorial: How To Run Unreal Engine 5 Example On Windows With Getgud SDK](https://www.youtube.com/watch?v=frgIatPr2yQ)